For the past year or so, I’ve been hearing about the Homer app, including lots of messages asking what I think about it.

 To me, it feels comprehensive but not overwhelming (do I need 10,000 games?
 No, I probably don’t).

-I don’t expect Homer to single-handedly teach my children to read, but in combination with working with them myself, it’s a TERRIFIC tool for adding in some fun daily practice, keeping skills sharp, and creating familiarity with letters, sounds, sight words, and other reading building blocks.
+I don’t expect Homer to single-handedly teach my children to read, but in combination with working with them myself and Savvy Reading, it’s a TERRIFIC tool for adding in some fun daily practice, keeping skills sharp, and creating familiarity with letters, sounds, sight words, and other reading building blocks.

 I HIGHLY recommend it!

 Homer is specifically focused on reading skills, while ABCMouse is a more general curriculum with math and science too.
 They’re the same price and we use both.
 I’d say ABCMouse is a little flashier and has more broad options, while I think Homer is better for really focusing on reading skills.